Creating Worker-friendly Environments

 The SECOM Employee Meeting on Organizational Culture is set up in each region throughout Japan.
 Company executives and SECOM Lively Union directors, who represent employees, exchange opinions on equal ground.

 These meetings, held every month, enable frank and unrestrained discussion aimed at improving daily work and the workplace environment in each region, contributing to the creation of a sound organizational culture.

 Fiscal 2019 SECOM Employee Meeting on Organizational Culture

 SECOM Employee Central Council

 The SECOM Employee Central Council was established as an opportunity for exchanging opinions on nationwide issues which cannot be resolved at the SECOM Employee Meeting on Organizational Culture held in each region.
-Council meetings are held every month and attended by the President and Representative Director, executives and directors in charge of human resources and operations as well as members of the Central Council from the SECOM Lively Union.
+Council meetings are held every month and are always attended by the President and Representative Director, executives and directors in charge of human resources and operations as well as members of the Central Council from SECOM Lively Union.

 In addition, the SECOM Employee Central Council Subcommittee was established as a subordinate organization of the SECOM Employee Central Council.
-Meetings of subcommittees are held periodically every month in order to discuss company measures or issues requiring continued review, attended by executives and managers in charge of human resources and operations, as well as directors of the SECOM Lively Union.
+Meetings of subcommittees are held periodically every month in order to discuss company measures or issues requiring continued review, attended by executives and managers in charge of human resources and operations, as well as directors of SECOM Lively Union.

-- Checking for overburden and unnecessary work
+- Checking for overwork or unnecessary work

 - Maintaining employees’ health